ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 CLM adds nitrogen directly to the soil mineral nitrogen pool to meet crop nitrogen demands.
 CLM’s separate crop land unit ensures that natural vegetation will not access the fertilizer applied to crops.
-Fertilizer amounts are obtained from the Agro-IBIS model (Kucharik and Brye 2003), but can be modified in CLM’s pft-physiology input dataset.
-Fertilizer is reported in g N/m\ :sup:`2` by plant functional type.
-Total nitrogen fertilizer amounts are 150 g N/m\ :sup:`2` for maize, 80 g N/m\ :sup:`2` for temperate cereals, and 25 g N/m\ :sup:`2` for soybean, representative of central U.S. annual fertilizer application amounts.
+Fertilizer in CLM5BGCCROP is prescribed by crop function types spatially for each year based on the LUMIP land use and land cover change time series (LUH2 for historical and SSPs for future) (:ref:`Lawrence et al. 2016 <Lawrenceetal2016>`).
+There are two fields that are used to prescribe industrial fertilizer.
+On the surface data set the field CONST_FERTNITRO_CFT specifies the annual fertilizer application for a non-transient simulations in g N/m\ :sup:`2`/yr.
+In the case of a transient simulation this is replaced by the landuse.timeseries file with the field FERTNITRO_CFT which is also in g N/m\ :sup:`2`/yr.
+The values for both of these fields come from the LUMIP time series for each year.
+In addition to the industrial fertilizer there is a background manure fertilizer on the clm parameters file with the field manunitro.
+For the current CLM5BGCCROP, this is set to 0.002 kg N/m\ :sup:`2`/yr.
 Since CLM’s denitrification rate is high and results in a 50% loss of the unused available nitrogen each day, fertilizer is applied slowly to minimize the loss and maximize plant uptake.
 Fertilizer application begins during the emergence phase of crop